Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 - It requires minimal maintenance - No servers to patch or scale

-James Hamilton from AWS puts it perfectly: “Focus on what makes your application special, and let the cloud handle the rest.”
+The guiding principle: focus on what makes your application special, and let the cloud handle the rest.

 Getting Started: Your Next Steps